 Having less clothing to choose from also cuts down on the amount of time spent picking out an outfit.
 There is also more room in the drawers and closets.

 There are three reasons why I have become more minimalist.
 I want my life to be easier, meaning I don’t want to spend hours sorting through dirty clothes, or picking up a ton of toys no one plays with.
 Staying organized is so important!

-If I were going to go to a thrift store and shop for these second hand clothes it would take a lot of time and effort to find something I like and that will fit my child, by using what I already have I am saving that time and I know I will like the clothes.
+If I were going to go to a thrift store and shop for these second-hand clothes it would take a lot of time and effort to find something I like that will fit my child, by using what I already have I am saving that time and I know I will like the clothes.

 Storing Second Hand Clothes